katz12/justinthyme/README.md

 7. Now you're ready to commit.
 Run `git commit -m "talk about what changes you did here"`
 8. Last but not least, run `git push` to push your changes to the remote repository.

-**IMPORTANT:** Don't forget to push your work after you're done or else you will have to de merges (ewww).
+**IMPORTANT:** Don't forget to push your work after you're done or else you will have to do merges (ewww).